sph-mn/sph-web-app/other/documentation/manual.md

 ```

 ## derivation
-other configuration files derive from "default". in other configuration files, any key from default that is not used takes its default value from default.
+configuration files derive from a configuration file "default" it that exists. in other configuration files, any key from default that is not overwritten keeps its value from default.
 for example, if there is a file "config/development" that contains only:

 ```